 A sense of self-worth and no loss of dignity

-We need to focus on the root causes of poverty and partner with established agencies to identify needs These agencies can help measure our success.
+We need to focus on the root causes of poverty and partner with established agencies to identify needs.
+These agencies can help measure our success.
 The private enterprise companies can provide opportunities for access to expertise and connections.

 We need to identify who will do this and draw up a timeline.
 This applies to the goals below as well.(